Crypto exchange Kraken must pay a hefty fine for providing illegal trading services in the US.

 Acting Director of Enforcement Vincent McGonagle says that the move is part of the CFTC’s efforts to protect US customers.

-“Margined, leveraged, or financed digital asset trading offered to retail US customers must occur on properly registered and regulated exchanges in accordance with all applicable laws and regulations.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+“Margined, leveraged, or financed digital asset trading offered to retail US customers must occur on properly registered and regulated exchanges in accordance with all applicable laws and regulations.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Follow us on Twitter, Facebook and Telegram